parkerstovall/nuget-reference-swap/README.md

 -n, --name: (Required) Name of the package to swap.

 -v, --version: Version of the package to use from the feed.
 Defaults to latest

--p, --prefix: Prefix to add to the directory name when searching through the bin path.
-(See List command arguments)